 - Remove from the oven.
 Use the reserved dough to patch up any cracks that might occur during baking.
 Allow to cool before filling.

 - Reduce oven temperature to 375˚F. Place a sheet pan on the middle rack.

 - While the crust is cooling, combine eggs, ricotta, half and half, Italian seasoning and salt.
 Mix well to combine then add basil leaves and stir gently.

-- When crust is cool, add mozzarella and spread to an even thickness.
+- Add mozzarella to cooled crust and spread to an even thickness.
 Pour egg mixture over the top.
 Bake on heated pan for 10 minutes.

 - While tart is baking, brush tops of tomatoes lightly with olive oil.
 After 10 minutes, remove tart from oven and arrange tomatoes over the top.
 Sprinkle lightly with sea salt or kosher salt and freshly ground black pepper.

-- Return to oven for another 15-20 minutes or until just set and center no longer wiggles when pan is gently moved back and forth.
-Remove from oven and allow to sit for 10 minutes before serving.
-May be served warm or at room temperature.
+- Return to oven for another 15-20 minutes or until just set and center no longer wiggles when pan is gently shaken.
+Allow tart to set up for 10 minutes before serving.
+Serve warm or at room temperature.